dotnet/docs-maui/docs/fundamentals/gestures/drag-and-drop.md

 ## Enable drag

-In .NET MAUI, drag gesture recognition is provided by the `DragGestureRecognizer` class.
+In .NET MAUI, drag gesture recognition is provided by the <xref:Microsoft.Maui.Controls.DragGestureRecognizer> class.
 This class defines the following properties:

 - `CanDrag`, of type `bool`, which indicates whether the element the gesture recognizer is attached to can be a drag source.
 The default value of this property is `true`.
 - `DragStartingCommand`, of type `ICommand`, which is executed when a drag gesture is first recognized.